aseemgarg/hammer.js/README.md

 On Android 2 (and 3?) doesn't support multi-touch events, so there's no transform callback on these Android versions.
 Firefox 1.1 (Nokia N900) and Windows Phone 7.5 doesnt support touch events, and mouse events are badly supported.

+Windows 8 has been tested with a Asus Ultrabook with a touch screen.
+No guarantee that Windows 8 on a MS-Surface will behave the same as the Ultrabook as there might be different OS-based touch-handling-routines.

 Not all gestures are supported on every device.
 This matrix shows the support we have tested.
 This is ofcourse far from extensive.
 If you've tested hammer.js on a different device, please let us know.

+## About Windows 8
+The Internet Explorer 10 running under Windows 8 uses proprietary JavaScript events (MSPointer & MSGesture) which on the one hand solve the problems to work with touch devices in JavaScript but on the other hand completely do this differently to all other touch devices (iOS & Android).
+This for the hammer.js had to be extended to catch exactly these events to handle them especially for IE 10.

 ## Further notes
 Created by [Jorik Tangelder](http://twitter.com/jorikdelaporik) and developed further by everyone at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.